UKCSD/sp24-cse110-lab4/expose/javascript/part2.md

 Question 15: the `==` operator checks for equality after type coercion, the `===` operator checks before coercion

 Question 16: In ../part2-question16.js

+Question 17: Evertytime line 4 is called, that array index is essentially doubled since `doSomething` is being called as a sub routine.
+All this function does then is it goes through every index of the passed array and doubles every value